Flotomate/product_docs/source/patch-management/introduction-patch-management.rst

 What Platforms (OS) are supported for Patch Management
 -------------------------------------------------

-Flotomate patch management supports the following platform:
+Motadata patch management supports the following platform:

 - windows 7 32/64 bit
 - windows 8/8.1 32/64 bit